On implementing SWMR registers from SWSR registers in systems with Byzantine failures: A wait-free linearizable implementation of a 1 2 from atomic 1 1 s

 \end{enumerate} \end{observation}

 \begin{observation} Let $R$ be any register in $\{R_{wp}, R_{wq}\}$.
 Suppose $r$ and $r'$ are non-{\ml} processes in $\{p, q\}$.

-\begin{enumerate}[(1)] \item if $r$ reads $R=(\ready, v_{k-1}, v_k)$ before $r'$ reads $R=(\done,v_{k'})$, then $k \le k'$.
+\begin{enumerate}[(1)] \item If $r$ reads $R=(\ready, v_{k-1}, v_k)$ before $r'$ reads $R=(\done,v_{k'})$, then \mbox{$k \le k'$}.

-\item if $r$ reads $R=(\ready, v_{k-1}, v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then $k \le k'$.
+\item If $r$ reads $R=(\ready, v_{k-1}, v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then \mbox{$k \le k'$}.

-\item if $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\done,v_{k'})$, then $k \le k'$.
+\item If $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\done,v_{k'})$, then \mbox{$k \le k'$}.

-\item if $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then $k < k'$. \end{enumerate} \end{observation}
+\item If $r$ reads $R=(\done,v_k)$ before $r'$ reads $R=(\ready, v_{k'-1}, v_{k'})$, then $k < k'$. \end{enumerate} \end{observation}

-We now prove that the write and read operations of the register that $\I{2}'$ implements satisfy Property~1 of Definition~\ref{LinearizableByz}, i.e., that processes read the ``current'' value of the register.
+\textsc{Proof of linearizability Property 1.} We now prove that the write and read operations of the register that $\Iup{2}$ implements satisfy Property~1 of Definition~\ref{LinearizableByz}, i.e., processes read the ``current'' value of the register.
 To do so, we first prove this for the writes and reads of the lower-level procedures $\wu()$ and $\ru_r()$ for all readers $r \in \{p, q\}$ (Lemma~\ref{Sp1r}), and then prove it for the writes and reads of the high-level procedures $\Wu()$ and $\Ru()$ (Lemma~\ref{SCp1}).